What we believe

 4. Privacy is the foundation, not the policy.

-What you say to Calyn is encrypted on your device before it leaves it, stored only as long as you want it, and never sold, never used to train public models.
-You can erase any conversation, instantly.
-We make this technically true, not just legally true.
+What you say to Calyn travels encrypted, is stored only as long as you want it, and is never sold, never used to train public models.
+You can erase your history at any time.
+And we name every provider that processes your words, plainly, in our privacy policy.

 5. A human is sometimes the answer.